Product Catagories:

 would have to be the storage media interface of choice over all others

-time", synchronous / asynchronous peer to peer data transfer and future potential
+because of "real time", synchronous / asynchronous peer to peer data transfer and future potential

 over wireless and fiber.